tom-power/complete-word-autokey-rofi/README.md

 ## Usage

-Put your cursor at the end of some text and press `alt+ctrl+space` to get completions for it.
+Put your cursor at the end of some text and press your hotkey.

 ## Installation